By Melanie Fitzpatrick ‑ May 22, 2019

 Global uncertainty remained a talking point this year, with developments on Brexit and looming trade wars between major powers being closely followed and leaving a lot of food for thought as to impact on the international IP eco-system.
 The scourge of counterfeiting was also a major subject for this year’s conference, with several events focused on tackling the rise in counterfeiting through the use of effective enforcement strategies and mechanisms to prevent e-commerce fraud.

-In a world that is becoming increasingly connected and digitized, such considerations are particularly important.
+In a world that is becoming increasingly connected and digitised, such considerations are particularly important.
 INTA’s latest study, ‘Gen Z Insights: Brands and Counterfeit Products’, illustrated how young generations hold a more flexible and pragmatic attitude towards counterfeit goods.
 It’s clear that, as an industry, we’re going to have to come up with new solutions to this issue, and innovative and holistic IP strategies will no doubt play a key role in this regard.

 Above all, issues relating to technology and IP dominated the agenda.
 Debates were held on topics ranging from 4D printing to artificial intelligence, from the internet of things to virtual reality and from big data to blockchain.
 With the future of our societies and economies dependent on technological development, the industry is coming together to ensure IP protection in the age of disruption.